openframeworks/ofBook/16_memory/chapter.md

 The `&`operator is called the *reference operator* since it gives us a reference to a variable, it's memory address.
 The `*` operator is it's opposite, the *dereference operator* and it gives us the value pointed by a pointer, it dereferences a reference, a memory address, so we can access it's value instead of the address.

-Till now, we've work with primitive values, ints really but the behaviour will be the same for any other primitive value, like float, short, char, unsigned int...
-In c++ in fact the behaviour is also the same for objects.
+Until now, we've worked with primitive values, ints really but the behavior will be the same for any other primitive value like float, short, char, unsigned int...
+In C++ in fact, the behavior is also the same for objects.

 If you are used to Java, for example you've probably noticed that while in Java and C++ this: